 7 steps to help your team collaborate

-But it now seems obvious that most of us will probably not be working full-time in the office.
-The working world has been upended by the pandemic, and now the search is on for a new normal that will work, for both the organisation and for each of its people.
+Many of us are no longer in the office full-time.
+The working world was upended by the 2020 Covid pandemic, and ever since search has been on for a new normal that will work, for both the organisation and for each of its people.

-One of the reasons most often cited for the need to return to the office is the need to collaborate with our fellow workers.
+One of the reasons most often cited for the need to be in the office is to collaborate with our fellow workers.
 And among the many reasons for collaboration, the need to innovate is one of the strongest.
-The pandemic has given us all lots of thinking time.
+The pandemic gave us all lots of thinking time.
 Now it’s time to swap ideas, and see what will survive the white heat of our colleagues’ analysis and feedback.

-It is clear many people will adopt (if they hadn’t done already) hybrid ways of working, sometimes in and sometimes out of the office.
-The 3:2 model is a popular model.
-The UK Civil Service is testing a 30/70 model.
-What is clear is that increasingly people will be doing their solo work at home, possibly in longer sprints than before.
-And when they’re in the office they will be doing far less solo work, and far more team work.
+It is clear many people have adopted hybrid ways of working, sometimes in and sometimes out of the office.
+The 3:2 model (3 days in the office, 2 days at home) is popular.
+What is clear is that increasingly people are doing their solo work at home, possibly in longer sprints than before.
+And when they’re in the office they do far less solo work, and far more team work.

-So how can the organisation get ready for this?
-How can you maximise the return on your investment in group and team working?
+So how can the organisation maximise the return on investment in group and team working?
 Here are seven steps to collaboration heaven.